Single Sign-On (SSO) Configuration

 Q: What happens if I disable SSO?
 A: Users who only have SSO access will be unable to log in until SSO is re-enabled or they're given password access.

 Q: How do I remove a user's SSO access?
-A: Remove the user from the allowed email domains in Azure AD, or disable/delete their account in Validaitor.
+A: Remove the user from your identity provider, remove their email domain from SSO settings, or disable/delete their account in Validaitor.

 Q: What permissions do new SSO users get?
 A: New users are assigned to the default team configured in SSO settings.
 This team should have minimal permissions; admins can assign additional access as needed.